dpawani1/PredictingCookingTimes/README.md

 I used **GridSearchCV** to tune the following hyperparameters:
 - **`max_depth`**: Depth of each tree (values tested: 3, 5, 7).
 - **`min_samples_split`**: Minimum number of samples required to split an internal node (values tested: 2, 5, 10).
+- **`n_estimators`**: Number of boosting iterations (values tested: 50, 100, 150).

 The best-performing hyperparameters were:
 - **`max_depth`**: 3
-- **`min_samples_split`**: 5
+- **`min_samples_split`**: 2
+- **`n_estimators`**: 100

-These values balance model complexity and generalization, preventing overfitting while capturing sufficient detail in the data.
+These hyperparameters balance model complexity and generalization, ensuring the model effectively captures the variability in cooking times without overfitting.

 ---

 ### Model Performance
-- **Train MAE**: 119.45 minutes
+- **Train MAE**: 115.18 minutes
-- **Test MAE**: 115.69 minutes
+- **Test MAE**: 116.11 minutes

-Compared to the baseline model's test MAE of 118.47 minutes, the final model reduced the prediction error by approximately **2.78 minutes** on unseen data.
-This improvement demonstrates the value of the additional features and the Gradient Boosting Regressor in capturing the variability in cooking times more effectively.
+Compared to the baseline model's test MAE of 118.47 minutes, the final model reduced the prediction error by approximately **2.36 minutes** on unseen data.
+This improvement demonstrates the value of the additional features, transformations, and hyperparameter tuning in enhancing the model’s predictive accuracy.

 ---

 ### Conclusion
 The final model outperforms the baseline model in terms of test MAE, indicating better generalization to new data.
-By incorporating meaningful features like the interaction term and refining the modeling algorithm through hyperparameter tuning, the final model provides more accurate predictions of cooking times.
+By incorporating meaningful features like the interaction term, applying a logarithmic transformation to `n_ingredients`, and refining the model through hyperparameter tuning, the final model provides more accurate and robust predictions of cooking times.

 ----